THE BLIND SIDE, by Michael Lewis

 Mr. Lewis tells the story of a young African-American boy, Michael Oher (pronounced “oar”), born in the worst section of Memphis, TN into one of its most dysfunctional homes as he makes the gargantuan leap from the arm-locking embrace of disadvantage to celebrity.
 The book also gives witness to the fact that these transformations don’t happen easily.
 It takes the will power, resolve, love, interest and effort of every possible person you can imagine and some good fortune too.

-Born to a drug-addicted mother Michael bounces in and out of school and various hideouts in an attempt to avoid foster care which was more oppressive than the gang infested housing development he survived for the better part of his first sixteen years of his life.
+Born to a drug-addicted mother, Michael bounces in and out of school and various hideouts in an attempt to avoid foster care, which was more oppressive than the gang infested housing development he managed to surivive, for the better part of his first sixteen years of his life.

 Not everyone, however, is on his side.
 Not every obstacle is overcome easily.